rockymiss/mcgraths-sweetshop/README.md

 #### Home Page

-This page is the landing page and is the first page that users will see when the site loads.
-The page has a logo clearly showing that the website is about hospitalilty specialists.
-Information about what the company does is shown on this page.
+This page is the landing page and is the first page that users will see when the site loads.  logo etc.
 Page info

 <details open>